-In your 30s, your metabolism starts to slow down, which is bad in and of itself, but add in a lack of free time and work, family and social obligations and you’re on the rails to fat city.
-Pregnancy also could mean 25 pounds or more added to your frame, which you then need to lose to regain some semblance of normalcy.
+In your 30’s your metabolism starts to slow down, which is bad in and of itself, but add in a lack of free time and work, family and social obligations and exercise can take a back seat to other priorities.
+Pregnancy could also mean 25 pounds or more added to your frame, which you then need to lose to regain some semblance of normalcy.

 According to the journal Obstetrics & Gynecology, almost half of American women gain too much weight during pregnancy.

 Your shape as you know it also changes as your body fat relocates: A Japanese study found that as women age, subcutaneous fat disappears slowly from your cheeks, neck, breasts and lower legs and begins to build up in your waist, under your glutes and on your abdomen.
 Areas that were never of concern before suddenly become problematic.

 This decade can be chaotic and you need to prioritize exercise to make it happen.
 Schedule your workouts as you would a business meeting or set up a gym at home for spur-of-the-moment workouts.
 Cycle in some heavy strength training in the 3 to 6-rep range to add and maintain muscle and reboot your metabolism.